bdedward/PostgresResearch/README.md

 * Python process manager to keep the Fuzztainer/AFL sessions alive
 * and more

-Most the scripts should have an explanation or be self explanatory
+Most of the scripts should have an explanation or be self explanatory